GoodwayGroup/nudge/README.md

 All updates files have been uploaded to this repo.

 The .plist file defines the schedule run time, which is currently every weekday at 8 AM and it points to the JSON file stored on GitHub.
-This allows us to the update the min required OS X version without having to redploy Nudge
+This allows us to update the min required OS X version without having to redeploy Nudge

 1. Download Nudge and clone the Munki Repo
 2. Create a working directory and open a Terminal window to the directory